cncf/toc/process/project_proposals.md

 **Note: The TOC has changed the sandbox application process to a more transparent and streamlined workflow within the :package: [Sandbox Applications repository](https://github.com/cncf/sandbox) :package:.**

-All exceptions and "declined" or "postponed outcomes are handled by the TOC.
+All exceptions and "declined" or "postponed" outcomes are handled by the TOC.
 Projects may be encouraged to re-apply after addressing areas called out in the application comments on the corresponding issue.
+Please refer to the instructions in the [Sandbox repo README](https://github.com/cncf/sandbox) for more details on re-application.

 ![Sandbox process](sandbox-application-process-2022.png)

 #### Applying for Sandbox
-   * Project's apply for sandbox through the Sandbox Repo's *[Issue Form](https://github.com/cncf/sandbox/issues/new)*.
+   * Projects apply for sandbox through the Sandbox Repo's *[Issue Form](https://github.com/cncf/sandbox/issues/new)*.
 More information on this process is found on the main [Sandbox repo page](https://github.com/cncf/sandbox).

 #### Annual Review of Sandbox projects